 The committee is made up of volunteer parents representing year groups throughout the school.
 Each member has individual responsibilities, based on previous or current career experience and has represented their year group as a former class parent.
 The current members of the Friends of St. John’s Beaumont committee are:

-The NNUS is coordinated by Karen Wells who is helped by a group of parent volunteers.
-The shop is located at the school and runs during the regular opening times on Fridays as well as for special one-off sales events.
+The NNUS is coordinated by our wonderful volunteer parents.
+The shop is located at the school and is open weekly on a Friday morning during term time as well as for special one-off sales events.

-Each fundraising initiative encourages boys and their families to get involved.
+Each fundraising initiative encourages pupils and their families to get involved.
 Mindfulness is a significant part of the school’s pastoral care.
-Taking the time to support charity events enables the boys to gain awareness of the needs of others and learn how they can take action to help.
-Termly parent-and-son sports events, school discos and other age-suitable events encourage friendships amongst both students and parents and are supported by events including the bi-annual Christmas Ball, summer fair and the entrepreneurial Red Chair Project which challenges boys to initiate their own charitable events with surprising and successful results!
+Taking the time to support charity events enables pupils to gain awareness of the needs of others and learn how they can take action to help.
+Termly parent-and-child sports events, school discos and other age-suitable events encourage friendships amongst both students and parents and are supported by events including the bi-annual Christmas Ball, summer fair and the entrepreneurial Red Chair Project which challenges pupils to initiate their own charitable events with surprising and successful results!

 Charities are reviewed on an annual basis and, whilst some remain constant, others change yearly.
-Any family or teacher wishing to nominate a charity to become one of the schools chosen charities can do so via the Friends of St. John’s.
-Each nomination is discussed with the Headmaster prior to the start of each academic year and charities choices are announced early in each academic year.
+Any family or teacher wishing to nominate a charity to become one of the schools chosen charities can do so via the Friends of St. John’s Each nomination is discussed with the Headteacher prior to the start of each academic year and charities choices are announced early in each academic year.

 Occasionally, the FSJB organises one-off events to collect much-needed food, books or toys for charities who reach out for help.